-Chagas disease (CD) is caused by infection with the protozoan parasite Trypanosoma cruzi (T. cruzi), and runs through an acute and chronic phase.
-Diagnosis in the acute phase is rare since most patients are asymptomatic or experience a non-specific flu like episode.
-After the acute phase, a latent or indeterminate form of the disease occurs, in which patients also remain asymptomatic.
+CD is caused by infection with the protozoan parasite Trypanosoma cruzi (T. cruzi), and runs through acute and chronic phases.
+Diagnosis in the acute phase is rare since most patients are asymptomatic or experience a nonspecific flu-like episode.
+After the acute phase, a latent or indeterminate form of the disease occurs in which patients also remain asymptomatic.
 When the determinate forms appear late in the natural history of the infection, chronic Chagas cardiomyopathy (CCC) is the most common and ominous form of the disease (Rassi, Rassi, and Marin-Neto 2010).

 Organ damage during the acute phase is associated with high-grade parasitemia, intense tissue parasitism, and the immuno-inflammatory response to the parasite, mainly in the heart, gastrointestinal tract, and central nervous system.
-Although several mechanisms may contribute to the pathogenesis of CCC, the consensus is that parasite persistence and the parasite-driven immune response are key factors (Marin-Neto and others 2007) as well as neurogenic depopulation caused by the parasite, which may trigger malignant arrhythmia and sudden death (Marin-Neto and others 1992).
+Although several mechanisms may contribute to the pathogenesis of CCC, the consensus is that parasite persistence and the parasite-driven immune response are key factors (Marin-Neto and others 2007) along with neurogenic depopulation caused by the parasite, which may trigger malignant arrhythmia and sudden death (Marin-Neto and others 1992).

-Although patients with the indeterminate form of CD-including those with any abnormality on highly sensitive blood tests-have a good prognosis, epidemiological studies in endemic areas have shown that, in 1-3 percent each year, the disease evolves from the indeterminate to the determinate forms (Sabino and others 2013).
+Although patients with the indeterminate form of CD-including those with any abnormality on highly sensitive blood tests-have a good prognosis, epidemiological studies in endemic areas have shown that, in 1 percent to 3 percent each year, the disease evolves from the indeterminate to the determinate forms (Sabino and others 2013).
 Accordingly, even patients with the indeterminate form require yearly follow-up (Rassi, Rassi, and Marin-Neto 2010).
-Major risk factors for mortality in patients with CCC are clinical heart failure, cardiomegaly, left-ventricular systolic dysfunction, and non-sustained ventricular tachycardia (Rassi, Rassi, and Rassi 2007; Rassi, Rassi, and Marin-Neto 2009).
+Major risk factors for mortality in patients with CCC are clinical heart failure, cardiomegaly, left ventricular systolic dysfunction, and nonsustained ventricular tachycardia (Rassi, Rassi, and Marin-Neto 2009; Rassi, Rassi, and Rassi 2007).
 A risk score for predicting mortality in patients with CCC has been developed (Rassi and others 2006) and validated (Rocha and Ribeiro 2006).